 Modern art throughout the square

 Probably the best-known “new” building in Bucharest is the Palace of Parliament, once known as “The People’s Palace”.

-You’d be forgiven for thinking this is actually an old building based on its design, but in fact, it was first opened in 1984.
+You might think this is actually an old building based on its design, but in fact, it opened in 1984.
 The building is absolutely enormous, housing more than 3,000 rooms and covering 330,000 square meters.
 That makes it the second largest administration building in the world, behind only the Pentagon.
-The palace was originally intended to be a vanity piece for President Ceaușescu, but in a twist of irony, he was deposed before it could be completed.
+The palace was originally intended to be a vanity piece for President Ceaușescu.
+In a twist of irony, however, he was deposed before it could be completed.
 Even today, though many administrative functions of the Romanian central government are maintained here, much of the palace remains unused.
-You can take a guided tour, but these must be arranged in advance, and unfortunately, our short stay didn’t give us time to go inside.
-You can pre-arrange a tour yourself online, but rather annoyingly, you must call to confirm between 10 and 4 the day before your tour, or your order will be canceled.
+You can take a guided tour, but these must be arranged in advance, and unfortunately, our short stay didn’t leave enough time.
+You can pre-arrange a tour yourself online, but annoyingly, you must call to confirm between 10 and 4 the day before your tour, or your order will be canceled.

 The last two examples of “new” are good examples of the juxtaposition of new and historic that I’d alluded to earlier.
 The first is the Novotel Bucharest City Centre hotel, featuring a historic facade fronting a very modern hotel building.